Extended-Thunder/send-later/index.md

 at all) or open it for editing, which automatically cancels the scheduled send.

+Note that this preference and the next one are mutually exclusive.

+### "Send" does "Send Later"

+If it is enabled, this preference causes the scheduling dialog to pop up not only when you run the "Send Later" command, but also, when you run "Send", whether it's by clicking the "Send" button, selecting `File > Send Now`, or typing `Ctrl-Enter`.
+It'll therefore prevent you from accidentally sending a message now that you meant to schedule for later.
+This feature is *not* enabled by default.

 Note that this preference and the previous one are mutually exclusive.

+### Whitelist address book

+If you are using "Send delays messages" or "Send does Send Later" and you put the name of one of your Thunderbird address books in the "Whitelist address book" setting, then whenever you send a message with the Send button or the File > Send Now menu command, Send Later checks if all of the message's recipients are in the specific address book, and if so, then it delivers the message directly instead of scheduling it.

 ### Mark scheduled drafts as read